 Robotic surgery is a cutting-edge innovation that allows your surgeon to safely and effectively treat a wide range of spinal conditions.
 If you suffer from problems with your spine, book an appointment at Vertrae® with renowned neurosurgeon Kamal Woods, MD, MBA, FAANS.
-Located in Dayton and Springfield, Ohio, Dr. Woods and his team have extensive experience using the latest technologies to achieve the best outcomes for their patients.
+Located in Dayton, Ohio, Dr. Woods and his team have extensive experience using the latest technologies to achieve the best outcomes for their patients.
 To find out if robotic surgery is right for you, book your appointment by phone or online today.

 Robotic surgery is a minimally invasive technique available at Vertrae® that involves a robotic arm and medical imaging technology to enhance the precision and success of complex spinal surgeries.